 IMPORTANT: We will be attaching these to your online application form.
 To separate applicants from Berkeley and Hawai’i, in the email subject line please write the University area you are applying from/Category – FirstName LastName.
 For example: Berkeley/Undergrad Application – Your Name.

 What are the application dates again?

-Submissions open for ARC Poetry Fellowships for UC Berkeley and UH Mānoa applicants on May 4, 2022.
-We will accept applications through June 4th, 2022 at 11:59pm.
-We expect to have the judging results announced by June 30th.
-Applications for Arizona State University will open in fall 2022.
+Submissions open for ARC Poetry Fellowships for UC Berkeley and UH Mānoa applicants on October 25.
+We will accept applications through November 20 at 11:59pm PDT.
+We expect to have the judging results announced by December 20.
+Applications for Arizona State University will open in spring 2023 (expected April).

 We’re so sorry, the grant is slated only for matriculated Berkeley and UH Mānoa students and faculty.
-However if you happen to be living in the SF Bay Area during the 2022/23 academic year, or on O’ahu during the fall 2022 semester, you can apply for one of the community poet slots!
+However if you happen to be living in the SF Bay Area during the 2023 academic year, or on O’ahu during the spring 2023 semester, you can apply for one of the community poet slots!

 I create prose poetry/hybrid work/experimental/political/ traditional lyric poetry/visual art that includes words/poetic films/music/interactive multimedia dance performance/etc, can I still apply?

 Oh yes.
 Please.
 We are interested in creating conversation/dialog/ exploration about poetry and the senses, with a focusing lens of RECLAMATION, in the broadest iterations and incarnations.

 Hey, can I submit more than one application?

 Each applicant can submit only one application, per application period.